axelarnetwork/axelarate-community/documentation/Admin/Exercise 3 Join Validator.md

 Convert an existing Axelar Network node into a validator by attaching Bitcoin and Ethereum nodes and staking tokens.
 A validator participates in block creation, transaction signing, and voting.

+The exercise can be completed using a docker based setup as well as using a binary setup.
+It is important that you remain consistent. i.e if you setup node using binary, complete the exercise following the binary instructions and if you setup the node using docker, complete this exercise following instructions for docker.

 ## Level
 Advanced